 • Offer SEN students a tour of the school during the school day.
 This is arranged with primary schools.

 • Create a workbook/booklet for students so they can learn about the school.
 This is distributed on the tour day.

 Our SEN Co-Ordinator, Ms. Breda Coady, is available for appointments to help ease students and parents through this transitional phase.
 Please also check the Downloads section of this page for further detail on our SEN programme.

 In addition to the above the SEN dept offers two specific programmes for students with additional special educational requirements:

-Our Mixed Class Programme: This is a programme catering for multiple disabilities in pupils who have, up to and including, moderate ability.
+Our Moderate class Programme: This is a programme catering for pupils with moderate ability.
 The maximum number of pupils in this class is eight.
 In order to be eligible for enrolment to this programme pupils must have a psychogical report recommending access to this class .Full details of this programme are available from programme coordinator Patricia Sheehy.
-The main aims of this programme are:
+Pupils in this class currently follow a Level 2 Programme The main aims of this programme are:

 - That the student will develop to their full academic potential

 - That the student leaves school with the social skills that will enable him/her to live as independently as possible.